Japanese fleet oiler Kazahaya: Construction

-In 1941, the IJN wanted fleet oilers for their carrier task force, because they had only the eight old, low-speed tankers.
+In 1941, the Imperial Japanese Navy (IJN) wanted fleet oilers for their aircraft carrier task force, because they had only the eight old, low-speed tankers.
 The IJN prepared sixteen Kawasaki-type tankers to solve this.
 However, they did not have facilities for gasoline.
 The IJN intended to build four Kazahayas (Ship # 304-307).
 However, all naval arsenals were crowded at the outbreak of war.
 The IJN bought one of the same type of merchant tanker made by Harima with the Kazahaya naval budget.

 Service

 She succeeded in one transportation duty, and was sunk by submarines.